maivincent/arribachocolat/_i18n/en/_posts/2024-03-21-sapifit-70-jicama.md

 ---
 layout: post
-title:  "Sapifit - 70% Sweetened with Jicama"
+title: Sapifit - 70% Sweetened with Jicama
 tags: [Dark, Jicama]
 categories: [Sapifit]
 ---

 I had written a sharp critique of this bar.
 I indulged myself, exaggerating the criticism, because I don't often have occasion to be dramatic about Ecuadorian chocolate.
 Jicama is a slightly sweet tuber also called yam-bean, and I found it gives the bar an unpleasant turn reminiscent of turnip.